formstack/terraform-provider-snyk/README_Formstack.md

 }
 ```

-- in your terraform project reference the provider like this
+- in your terraform project reference the provider like this (you can also refernce a specific version as you normally would if you have several installed locally)
 ```
 terraform {
   required_providers {